 The organization should determine what needs to be monitored and measured.
 It must also determine the methods for monitoring, measurement, analysis, and evaluation needed to ensure valid results.
 When the monitoring and measuring must be performed.
 Also when the results from monitoring and measurement must be analyzed and evaluated.
 The organization should also evaluate the performance and effectiveness of the quality management system.
 It must retain appropriate documented information as evidence of the results.

 The organization needs to determine what needs to be monitored and measured.
 The methods were chosen for monitoring, measuring, analysis, and evaluation to ensure valid results; which places a greater emphasis on producing comparable and reproducible results than previously.
 In addition, the organization should determine when the monitoring and measuring shall be performed, and when the results will be analyzed and evaluated.
-Note that an organization may have several measurements related information needs, and these needs may change over time.
+Note that an organization may have several measurements related to information needs, and these needs may change over time.
 For example, when a management system is relatively new, it may be important just to monitor the attendance at, say, awareness training.
 Once the intended rate has been achieved, the organization might look more towards the implementation and quality of the awareness training.
 It might do this by setting specific awareness objectives and determining the extent to which the attendees have understood what they have learned.
 Later still, the information need may extend to determine what impact this level of awareness has on performance for the organization (effectiveness).
-A range of metrics and measurements needs to be developed, collated and reviewed on a regular basis, and included in the management review process.
+A range of metrics and measurements needs to be developed, collated, and reviewed on a regular basis, and included in the management review process.
 They need to focus on discipline-specific performance as well as the effectiveness of the management system.

-The ISO 9001:2015 goes into more depth and emphasis on measuring and evaluating how well an organization’s QMS is performing.
-A range of metrics and measurements needs to be developed, collated and reviewed on a regular basis and included in the management review process.
+The ISO 9001:2015 goes into more depth and emphasis measuring and evaluating how well an organization’s QMS is performing.
+A range of metrics and measurements needs to be developed, collated, and reviewed on a regular basis and included in the management review process.
 In ISO 9001:2008 Clause 8.1 there was a requirement for planning.
 This has been replaced with the determination of what needs monitoring and measuring, the methods to be used, when performing/analyzing/evaluating.
 The methods chosen must produce comparable and reproducible results to be considered valid.
 In addition, the organization should determine when the monitoring and measuring shall be performed, when the results will be analyzed and evaluated.

 You must plan and implement processes that monitor, measure, analyze and evaluate the health of your QMS.
-The focus of these processes must be on product/service conformity, process conformity and improving QMS effectiveness.
+The focus of these processes must be on product/service conformity, process conformity, and improving QMS effectiveness.
 Consider using a variety of methods including statistical techniques.
 In planning what to track and measure, let us review the quality objectives we established and all of the performance indicators we established for each of our QMS processes and activities.
 You must be careful not to overwhelm your organization with objectives as this may cause more frustration than positive results.
 Start with objectives that focus on meeting customer requirements and then slowly develop meaningful objectives for key processes and risk-prone processes, as initial targets are achieved.
 Planning of measurement and data analyses processes must consider the methods and resources such as time, manpower, computer, software, statistical tool, etc needed to collect, organize and analyze product and QMS performance data.
 Measurement involves physically measuring product characteristics or process parameters against acceptance criteria at predefined intervals and sampling sizes, using predefined measurement devices.
 Measurement results may not always be fully recorded.
-Use your organizations cross-functional knowledge of customer requirements, product, technology, manufacturing processes, etc., to determine what statistical methods to use for each process and to what extent to use them.
+Use your organization’s cross-functional knowledge of customer requirements, product, technology, manufacturing processes, etc., to determine what statistical methods to use for each process and to what extent to use them.
 Include these methods in your quality plan.
 Statistical methods to verify product characteristics and process parameters include process capability studies, control charts, Pareto analysis, variation analysis.
 Define and implement appropriate training and competency requirements for all personnel using statistical methods, tools, and analysis.
 Monitoring usually involves conducting ongoing periodic checks to determine whether product characteristics or process parameters are within acceptable limits.
-The frequency of monitoring may vary on the risk and reliability of product and processes.
+The frequency of monitoring may vary on the risk and reliability of products and processes.
 Monitoring is also useful in determining the scope and frequency of product and process measurement.
 The results of monitoring may or may not be recorded.
 You must identify and document all processes addressing this clause as part of your QMS.
 For these processes, you must also identify what specific documents, controls, and resources are needed.
-You could use a product quality plan, documented procedure or other combination of specific practices, procedures, documents, and methods.
+You could use a product quality plan, documented procedure, or other combination of specific practices, procedures, documents, and methods.
 Look at the risks related to your product, processes, and resources in determining the extent of documented controls you need to have.
 The output of monitoring and measurement methods used within each QMS process provides useful performance indicators for determining the degree of conformity of product and QMS to requirements and whether the QMS has been effectively implemented and maintained.
 You must also establish methods and indicators to monitor and measure your QMS processes to demonstrate process capability to achieve planned results and identify opportunities to improve the process.
-Use your organizations cross-functional knowledge of customer requirements, product, technology, manufacturing processes, etc., to determine process monitoring and measuring indicators and controls.
+Use your organization’s cross-functional knowledge of customer requirements, product, technology, manufacturing processes, etc., to determine process monitoring and measuring indicators and controls.
 Monitoring and measurement may be done manually or by automated means.
 Another way to identify useful methods and indicators is to review what problems could occur or have occurred within a particular process.
 Monitor and measure these occurrences and then analysis and evaluate the data to develop process controls to reduce or eliminate them.
 Problems or risks can occur with any of the variables in a process for e.g. materials, equipment, facility, methods, technology, personnel, computer hardware or software, etc. By using fishbone analysis or similar tools, you can develop very useful monitoring and measuring methods and process performance indicators.
 Correction refers to action taken to eliminate a detected nonconformity, i.e. the symptom.
 There must be a definite plan which determines what characteristics of product/service and process you will monitor and measure.
 When exactly will you monitor and measure those characteristics?
 How exactly will you analyze and evaluate the data you obtain from monitoring and measurement.
-Any when you are going to analyze and evaluate.
+Anywhen you are going to analyze and evaluate.
 The method you use should give you a valid result.
 You must also evaluate the performance and effectiveness of your QMS.
 You must keep a record of your monitoring, measurement, analysis, and evaluation.
 You must monitor your processes:

 - First to determine and establish the capability of new processes to conform to requirements.